-As far as we know, there are currently no special laws in Indonesia that are regulating the usage of skutis.
+There are currently no special laws in Indonesia that are regulating the usage of skutis.
 This means you can use skutis everywhere where it is tolerated.
-So far this seems to be pretty much everywhere in public.
+So far this seems pretty much everywhere in public.
 However, if skutis riders start to ride dangerously or to annoy people, for example, through excessive use of the horn, then there might be less tolerance towards skutis riders in the future.
 In any case, you should check whether there are any special local laws in force in your home area that might forbid or limit the use of skutis.

 In Singapore, it is allowed to ride skutis on the pedestrian walk and on bicycles lanes.
-On the pedestrian walk the speed limit is 15 km/h, while it is 25 km/h on bicycle lanes.
+On the pedestrian walk the speed limit is 10 km/h, while it is 25 km/h on bicycle lanes.
 However, skutis are banned on Singapore’s roads.
 Note that your skutis also needs a front and a back light in Singapore.
 You also need to register your skutis and state that your skutis has a weight of not more than 20 kg.

 Do I have to wear a helmet?

 There is no law in Singapore or Indonesia requiring skutis riders to wear a helmet.
 Nevertheless, in order to avoid serious injuries in case of an accident, Skutis Corporation highly recommends wearing at least a bicycle helmet, a skater helmet or a similar type of helmet.

 Do I have to register my skutis somewhere?

 Skutis do not need to be registered in Indonesia, but they need to get registered in Singapore.
 Skutis Corporation has also a registry of serial numbers.
 You can contact Skutis Corporation to register your skutis with us.
 If you ever lost your skutis or if it got stolen, a registered serial number will increase your chance to find it again after you reported its loss to the police.